Table of Contents

 Even though no one wishes a pool trip to turn into a near-death experience, you should be prepared for the unexpected.
 The pool is a common spot for head hits, heart attacks, and accidental drownings.
 And, this is why it is important to understand how to do CPR

 CPR stands for Cardio-Pulmonary resuscitation.
 Usually, it is performed when the heart generally becomes unresponsive or stops functioning.
+You can get certified through local CPR Classes being offered.

 In the case of drowning, firstly, take the child out of water.
 Call for help, and if you are alone, dial 911.
 Place your face against the child ‘s nose to check for breathing if the child is not breathing, start with a rescue breathing session, and CPR.
 First aid can also be useful when it comes to bleeding injuries.